-5.1 Object detection and localization
+A. Object detection and localization

 We primarily use the Hokuyo URG-04LX LRF for object detection and localization.
 As the laser is mounted on an actuated roll joint, its scan is not restricted to the horizontal plane.

 In horizontal alignment, the laser is used to find objects for grasping.
 The laser range scan is first segmented based on jump distance.
 Segments with specific size and Cartesian width are considered as potential objects.
 By filtering detections at a preferred object position over successive scans, object are robustly tracked.
 In the vertical scan plane, the laser is very useful for detecting and estimating distance to and height of objects like tables.

 We use both types of object perception for mobile manipulation.
 We demonstrated their successful usage in the Fetch & Carry task at the RoboCup@home competition.

-5.2 Object recognition
+B. Object recognition

 The locations of the detected objects are mapped into the image plane (see Fig. 5a).
 In the rectangular regions of interest, both color histograms and SURF features [4] are extracted.
 The combined descriptor is compared to a repository of stored object descriptors.
-For each object class, multiple descriptors are recorded from different view points during training, in order to achieve a viewindependent object recognition.
+For each object class, multiple descriptors are recorded from different view points during training, in order to achieve a view-independent object recognition.
 If the extracted descriptor is similar to a stored descriptor, an object hypothesis is initialized in egocentric coordinates, as shown in Part b) of Fig. 5.
-This hypothesis is maintained using a multihypothesis tracker, which integrates object observations over time.
-When a recognition hypothesis is confirmed over several frames, the recognition hypothesis becomes confident and the robot can use this information, e.g., to grasp a specific object.
+This hypothesis is maintained using a multi-hypothesis tracker, which integrates object observations over time.
+When a recognition hypothesis becomes confident and the robot can use this information, e.g., to grasp a specific object.

-5.3 Person detection and tracking
+C. Person detection and tracking